gauthambinoy/RAG-/DEPLOY.md

 # Cloud Deployment Guide

 This project ships with a Dockerfile and a FastAPI server.
-Below are two quick deployment options.
+Below are three quick deployment options.

 ## Option A: Render (free tier)